DonaldWhyte/high-performance-data-processing-in-python/contents.md

 [NEXT]
 ## Goal
-Build an automated program for TODO.
+Build an program that generates lists of trades to make.

+One trade list **every day!**

 [NEXT]
 ## How?